Norway’s most scenic train rides

 The National Railway Museum, located in Hamar, is the largest railway museum in Norway.
 The collection inside blends artefacts and illustrations from Norway's railway history with interactive electronic games and animation films, while outside you will find various locomotives and carriages, railway buildings and signalling equipment.
 The museum also boasts one of the world’s oldest heritage trains, Karéttoget, which plies the line between Hamar and Elverum four times a year.
 Caroline, the locomotive, is Norway's oldest.
 It was built by Robert Stephenson & Co. in Newcastle, England, and came to Norway in 1861.

 The Lommedalen Museum Railway Line is a small railway in the Lommedalen Valley just outside Oslo.
-The line is only 700 metres long, but it has three stations which are served by a steam train.
-The Lommedalsbanen is a 600 mm narrow gauge railway.
+The line is only 2,300 feet long, but it has three stations which are served by a steam train.
+The Lommedalsbanen is a two-foot narrow gauge railway.
 Trains with diesel and steam engine run during summer and a few days in December.
 The locomotives and cars have been collected from industrial, defence and construction lines from all over Norway.
-The museum line opened in 1981 and is the main site for the preservation of 600 mm railway rolling stock in Norway.
-Here you will find among other things Norway’s smallest steam locomotive, dating back to 1904.
+The museum line opened in 1981 and is the main site for the preservation of two feet railway rolling stock in Norway.
+Here you will among other things find Norway's smallest steam locomotive, dating back to 1904.

 For model railway enthusiasts